 - “Organized late pickings are a fairly recent development, and experts agree that the term Spaetlese was not known before 1910, and was not in general use before the 1920s.”
 Spätlese, however, was used before 1910, but more as a term for harvesting than as a label designation.

 - Vineyard names were rarely used for German wines before the mid-18th century.

 - “The reason for the absence of a well-defined trade in Moselle was quite simply geographical.”
-Unlike the Rhine regions, the Mosel Valley was difficult to access.
+Unlike the Rhine regions, the Mosel Valley was difficult to reach.
 In K.H.
-Koch’s Moselwein, he writes that the completion of the Moselle line railway, in 1879, helped Mosel wine become fashionable in Germany.
-Deckers writes, too, that the Prussian state railway, between Koblenz and Trier, was one of the factors that made “Moselwein – Modewein.”
+Koch’s Moselwein, he writes that the completion of the Moselle line, in 1879, helped Mosel wine become fashionable in Germany.
+Deckers writes, too, that the Prussian state rail line, between Koblenz and Trier, was one of the factors that made "Moselwein – Modewein."

 - “The taste in Europe [turn of the century] was still for strong, sweet white wines.
 Château d’Yquem, Château La Tour Blanche and Château Rieussec were becoming household names in a rich country like England.
 By contrast, the fine white wines of the Moselle were little known…”